Bugs are gross, and nobody wants them buzzing around their home and especially not their houseplants!

 Get To Know Your Houseplant

-Knowing your houseplants’ growth patterns and appearance is incredibly helpful.
+Knowing your houseplants’ growth patterns and appearance is beneficial.
 It is a good idea to fully research their type and become well-versed in proper care and growth expectations.
-The better you know your houseplant, the quicker you will be able to notice any signs of possible infestation.
+The better you know your houseplant, the quicker you will notice any signs of possible infestation.

 Inspect Your Adopted Plant Friends